Configuration

 With that setup:

-assembly.yamldeclarespaths.host_bundles_pathfor local path bundles on the hostassembly.yamlcan also declarepaths.host_git_bundles_pathfor a dedicated git bundle cache- the runtime mounts those host folders into proc as
+assembly.yamldeclarespaths.host_bundles_pathfor local path bundles on the hostassembly.yamlcan also declarepaths.host_managed_bundles_pathfor platform-managed bundle checkouts- the runtime mounts those host folders into proc as

-/bundlesand optionally/git-bundles bundles.yamlpoints local bundle entries at/bundles/<bundle-dir>- git bundle entries are cloned under
+/bundlesand/managed-bundles bundles.yamlpoints local bundle entries at/bundles/<bundle-dir>- git bundle entries are cloned under the managed bundle root when a repo/ref source is configured

 Then the edit/test loop is: